-+ Lesson 16: Remediation
+Lesson 16: Remediation

 If you’re interested in Basic Life Support training, we hope you’ll consider our continuing education course at Unitek EMT.
-We also offer several other continuing education courses, such as Advanced Cardiac Life Support, the EMT Refresher, and Nonviolent Intervention Continuing Education (NICE).
+We also offer several other continuing education courses, such as Advanced Cardiac Life Support and the EMT Refresher.

 For more information, please don’t hesitate to contact us at 888-790-1458.